How to Install deb Files (Packages) on Ubuntu 22.04

 Q. What’s the difference between dpkg and APT when installing .deb files?

 dpkg is a basic package manager that directly handles the installation and management of .deb files, but it does not automatically resolve dependencies.
 This makes it suitable for straightforward package installations.
-Conversely, APT is a more advanced tool that not only manages packages but also automatically resolves and installs any necessary dependencies and handles package repository configurations.
+Conversely, apt is a more advanced tool that not only manages packages but also automatically resolves and installs any necessary dependencies and handles package repository configurations.

 Q. How do I resolve dependencies when installing .deb files?